martin-ly/rust-lang/formal_rust/language/02_type_system/01_formal_type_theory.md

 ---

-**参考文献**
+**参考文献**:

 1. Pierce, B. C. "Types and programming languages."
 MIT Press 2002.
 2. Voevodsky, V. "Univalent foundations and the equivalence principle."
 2014.
 3. Mac Lane, S. "Categories for the working mathematician."
 Springer 1978.
 4. Jung, R., et al. "RustBelt: Securing the foundations of the Rust programming language."
 ACM TOPLAS 2019.
 5. Milner, R. "A theory of type polymorphism in programming."
 JCSS 1978.